-- Water Smart Classes Every spring and summer, CHWD a series of Water Smart Landscape classes for their customers.
-These free classes provide many tips and tools to help residents maintain or upgrade their yards in the most waterefficient ways. - Free Irrigation Efficiency Review CHWD can arrange a Landscape Irrigation Review at no cost to customers to help manage and maintain their irrigation systems.
-Upon completion of the Review, customers receive a written report that includes recommendations for improving irrigation system performance, and a 12-month irrigation schedule based on the customers' personal landscape needs. - Rebates To assist customers in conserving water, the District provides rebates for the purchase and installation of ultra-low flush (ULF) toilets.
-It also currently participates in a limited cooperative washing machine rebate program with Sacramento Municipal Utility District (SMUD). - School Programs Citrus Heights Water District partners with schools within its service area to educate children about the importance of water efficiency and how they can help conserve water. - Presentations CHWD offers one-hour interactive classroom presentations to demonstrate to students how they can conserve water every day.
-The classroom presentations are tailored for grades K-3, 4-6 and 7-8. - Poster Contest CHWD conducts an annual poster contest where students in grades 4-6 can submit a drawing illustrating how they have fun conserving water.
-A panel of judges from other public and community organizations such as the Citrus Heights Chamber of Commerce, City of Citrus Heights, and Sunrise Recreation and Parks District review all of the drawing submissions and select the winners.
+- Water Smart Classes Every year, CHWD offers a series of Water Smart Landscape classes for customers.
+These free classes provide many tips and tools to help residents maintain or upgrade their residences in the most water-efficient ways. - Free Irrigation Efficiency Review CHWD can arrange a Landscape Irrigation Review at no cost to customers to help manage and maintain their irrigation systems.
+Upon completion of the Review, customers receive a written report that includes recommendations for improving irrigation system performance, and a 12-month irrigation schedule based on the customers' personal landscape needs. - Rebates To assist customers in conserving water, the District provides rebates for the purchase and installation of ultra-low flush (ULF) toilets, high-efficiency washing machines and pressure reduction valves. - School Programs CHWD partners with schools within its service area to educate children about the importance of water efficiency and how they can help conserve water.

-Poster Contest 1st Place Winner, 2021
+Poster Contest 1st Place Winner, 2022